Receive private economic intelligence

-Leaders making strategic, capital, and technology decisions with incomplete information.
+Leaders making strategic, capital, and technology decisions before the market has priced the shift.

 Boards

-Directors responsible for governance, risk, and long-term institutional direction.
+Directors responsible for governance, risk, capital allocation, and institutional direction.

 Investors and strategy teams

-Teams pricing macro pressure, AI exposure, market structure, and geopolitical risk.
+Teams pricing macro pressure, AI exposure, market structure, technology risk, and geopolitical leverage.

 Policy and security leaders

-Decision-makers navigating industrial policy, competition, and strategic risk.
+Decision-makers navigating industrial policy, defense production, strategic competition, and execution risk.

 A clear statement of the choice, constraint, timing problem, and assumptions that matter.